 Labour Relations Act, 1995

-I, Thembelani Waltermade Nxesi, Minister of Employment and Labour, hereby in terms of section 32(2) of the Labour Relations Act, 1995, declare that the Collective Agreement which appears in the Schedule hereto, which was concluded in the National Bargaining Council for the Electrical Industry of South Africa, and is binding in terms of section 31 of the Labour Relations Act, 1995, on the parties which concluded the Agreement, shall be binding on the other employers and employees in that Industry with effect from the date of publication of this notice until the end of the National Lockdown period.MR TW Nxesi, MPMinister of Employment and Labour
+I, Thembelani Waltermade Nxesi, Minister of Employment and Labour, hereby in terms of section 32(2) of the Labour Relations Act, 1995, declare that the Collective Agreement which appears in the Schedule hereto, which was concluded in the National Bargaining Council for the Clothing Manufacturing Industry, and is binding in terms of section 31 of the Labour Relations Act, 1995, on the parties which concluded the Agreement, shall be binding on the other employers and employees in that Industry with effect from from the date of publication of this notice and for the period ending 10 May 2022.MR TW Nxesi, MPMinister of Employment and Labour

-4. Access to Unemployment Insurance Fund (UIF) COVID-19 benefits
+3. Access to Unemployment Insurance Fund (UIF) finance

 7. COVID-19 post-lockdown period